Royston King responds to Sherod Duncan - Guyana Chronicle

 (a) Councillor Akeem Peter was not elected Acting Mayor or to perform the functions of Mayor; he was elected to chair the proceedings of that statutory meeting of Monday, February 12, 2018.

 The Mayor travelled on Wednesday, February 7, 2018.
 Councillor Akeem Peter was elected on Monday, February 12, 2018 to chair that Statutory Meeting.
-The Mayor is expected to return to the jurisdiction on Thursday, February 15, 2018.
-By the time this letter is published, Her Worship, the Mayor of Georgetown would be back in the jurisdiction of the City of Georgetown.
+The Mayor was expected to return to the jurisdiction on Thursday, February 15, 2018.
+By the time this letter is published, Her Worship the Mayor of Georgetown would be back in the jurisdiction of the City of Georgetown.

 As Town Clerk I must act only on the basis of legal authority; to do otherwise would amount to an error.
 In doing so, I must focus only on the considerations spelt out in the Municipal and District Councils Act, Chapter 28:01 and other relevant and related laws and not on extraneous considerations.
 I cannot exercise discretions that are not accorded to my office by the law, even if an individual or councillor feels otherwise.

-The second issue is the matter that is engaging the attention of the courts that involves a portion of land owned by the City Council situate in Bel Air Park.
-It would be wrong for me to pursue this matter in this reply because it is before the courts.
+The second issue is the matter that is engaging the attention of the court that involves a portion of land owned by the City Council situate in Bel Air Park.
+It would be wrong for me to pursue this matter in this reply, because it is before the court.
 However, commenting on my action in relation to it, I would only note that, according to the Municipal and District Councils Act, Chapter 28:01, Section 6, “The City Council may sue and be sued by and in the name of Town Clerk of Georgetown.”

 Again, the Sixth Schedule- Powers, Duties and Responsibilities of Certain Officers, Part I The Town Clerk: “(5) Subject to any general directions which the council may give, he shall have the charge and custody of, and be responsible for, all charters, deeds, records and other documents belonging to the council which shall be kept as the council may direct .